turinguy/turinguy/README.md

 - 💬 Ask me about history of computers and programming, pop culture, sci-fi and tech community.
 - 📫 How to reach me: abdullah.nafees@arbisoft.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I do Jiu Jitsu and boxing in my free time.
-My wife is also a programmer.
+My wife is also a programmer
--->